NUSGreyhats/NUSGreyhats.github.io/content/posts/writeups/Introduction to Android App Reversing.md

 ![droids1 main page](/images/intro-android-reversing/droids1_app_main_page.jpg)

-Similar UI compared to the previous challenge except that this time round it has a user form for us to input data.

 ![droids1 main page](/images/intro-android-reversing/droids1_app_main_page_button_pressed.jpg)

 It seems like the application is asking us for a password, if the wrong password is provided, it will output to us "NOPE"